 ARKW offers a unique way to bet on a technology revolution.

-The technology sector has recently been one of the clear leaders in the market, with several large and small companies posting impressive returns.
+The technology sector has been one of the clear leaders in the market recently, with a number of large and small companies posting impressive returns.
 As the size of this sector has increased, many investors have ended up with additional exposure through funds that seek to replicate the broader market.
-Additionally, many more have used several exchange-traded funds that can be used to further overweight tech stocks.
+Additionally, many more have made use of a number of exchange-traded funds that can be used to further overweight tech stocks.

-The idea behind ARKW is relatively straightforward: much like the 1990s — when the Internet changed everything and productivity, and stock prices skyrocketed — we could be in the early days of a new technological revolution.
+The idea behind ARKW is relatively straightforward: much like 1990s — when the Internet changed everything, and productivity and stock prices skyrocketed — we could be in the early days of a new technological revolution.
 Technological advancements are changing the way we pay for products, interact with friends and family, maintain our households, and even go to school.

 Such an environment could have a very positive impact on the overall economy, much like the adoption of the Internet did in the 1990s.
 But the benefits would certainly not be distributed equally; some companies will see their business models disrupted, while others will enjoy tremendous growth.

 If we are indeed entering another period of rapid technological change, certain pockets of the tech sector may be poised for a prolonged period of strong performance.
 ARKW focuses on nine specific areas of the tech industry that have the potential for significant growth: